Perky0509/Hangman/README.md

   This version of the game notifies you if you choose the same letter twice, and you will not lose a life for that.

- - All the words are types of fruit.
+ - All the words are types of fruit (word_list = ['melon', 'grapes', 'strawberries', 'figs', 'kiwi'])

  - The aim of this project is to implement learnings about classes among other things, tying that in with previous lessions on function creation, loops and context managers.